2026 BEEKEEPING BEGINNERS’ COURSE

 There is no need to buy any equipment before undertaking the course; indeed, we don’t recommend it.
 The course is your chance to decide if beekeeping is something you want to pursue.

-After the formal course ends, trainees may continue to visit throughout the season during weekly apiary management visits at Rowe, which are usually held on Fridays.
+After the formal course ends, trainees may continue to visit throughout the season during weekly apiary management visits at Rowe.

 The purchase of honeybee nucleus colonies may sometimes be available on requests.